-Actual caring occasion involves actions and choices by the nurse and the individual.
-The moment of coming together in a caring occasion presents the two persons with the opportunity to decide how to be in the relationship – what to do with the moment.
+The actual caring occasion involves actions and choices by the nurse and the individual.
+The moment of coming together on a caring occasion presents the two persons with the opportunity to decide how to be in the relationship – what to do with the moment.

-The transpersonal concept is an intersubjective human-to-human relationship in which the nurse affects and is affected by the person of the other.
-Both are fully present in the moment and feel a union with the other; they share a phenomenal field that becomes part of the life story of both.
+The transpersonal concept is an intersubjective human-to-human relationship in which the nurse affects and is affected by the other person.
+Both are fully present in the moment and feel a union with the other; they share a phenomenal field that becomes part of both’s a life story.

-The present is more subjectively real and the past is more objectively real.
-The past is prior to, or in a different mode of being than the present, but it is not clearly distinguishable.
+The present is more subjectively real, and the past is more objectively real.
+The past is before or in a different mode of being than the present, but it is not clearly distinguishable.
 Past, present, and future incidents merge and fuse.

 10 Carative Factors